up-n-atom/8311/docs/discord/index.md

 # 8311 Discord Server

-The 8311 community is spearheaded by professionals and enthusiasts united by a common goal: to bypass the ISP CPE using commodity hardware.
+The 8311 community is spearheaded by professionals and enthusiasts united by a common goal: to bypass the ISP Fiber CPE using commodity hardware, similarly to MAC address spoofing on cable-ISP networks.
 Together, we leverage our collective expertise and passion to advocate for greater control and flexibility in how we access and utilize technology at the edge.

 ## Namesake